The four major party candidates for President have varying views regarding recreational and medicinal cannabis legalization.

 Last fall, Trump gave more details regarding his thoughts on medical marijuana:

 “Marijuana is such a big thing.
 I think medical should happen — right?
 Don’t we agree?”
-Trump told the Washington Post last October.
+Trump said at a political rally last October.
 “And then I really believe we should leave it up to the states.”

 Jill Stein (G)